fridde/Toolbox/README.md

 inc("000, 001");
 ```
 Observe that includes from javascript and CSS have to be made in the header of the html-file, not before.

+If you are also using the sql-functions, make sure to create a config.ini-file matching the given template in the same folder as the ```sql_functions.php```